 In this solution, the Dual Connectivity security procedures defined in Annex E of TS 33.401 can be reused as is with the gNB.
 This is because, LTE eNB (MeNB) can send the received UE EPS security capability to the gNB and the gNB can use it to select one of the supported encryption algorithm.

-The benefit of this solution is that there is no security impacts on the LTE eNB due to NR.
+The benefit of this solution is that there are no security impacts on the LTE eNB due to NR.
 The disadvantage is that gNB can only use the same algorithms as the LTE algorithms.

 I.2.4.2 Solution 2: NR may support different security algorithms than LTE